Surat, Queensland: Geography

 The town of Surat is on the Balonne River, approximately 75 km south of Roma on the Carnarvon Highway in South West Queensland.
 It is 450 km west of Brisbane.

 There are oil fields further south.

+Climate

+Surat has a humid subtropical climate bordering on a subtropical semi-arid climate (Köppen: Cfa/BSh) with hot, wetter summers and quite mild, drier winters.
+The town is sunny, with 159.0 clear days and 62.9 cloudy days per annum.
+The wettest recorded day was 2 May 2010 with 154.0 mm of rainfall.
+Extreme temperatures ranged from 45.7 C on 3 January 2014 to -5.9 C on 29 May 1987.